romandykyi/AdvancedTodoList/README.md

 # AdvancedTodoList
-**AdvancedTodoList**, developed as my personal project, is a Web API for managing to-do lists in teams, where each member can have a role and different sets of permissions.
+**AdvancedTodoList**, developed as my personal project, is a Web API for managing tasks in team settings, where each member can have a role and different sets of permissions.
 It's based on ASP.NET Core and Entity Framework Core with SQL Server running on Docker.

 ## Technologies and tools used
 * .NET 8.0